kikaku-co-id/pterodactyl-eggs/README.md

 ### Komari

-Leave the Startup Command as default (`/entrypoint.sh`).
 The Komari server listens on the port assigned by Pterodactyl.
 On first access, follow the installation guide to create the admin account.

 | Variable | Default | Description |
 |----------|---------|-------------|